stat-ml/reclaim/contest/README.md

 Your goal is to modify the library code to improve the quality of extracted claims.

 Submission should be a pull request to this repository with your changes to the code.
 The pull request should include a brief description of the changes you made and why you believe they improve claim extraction.

-Don't change the extraction script itself, only the library code used by the script.
 Ensure your code produces the same output format as described above.